Department of Finance and Economics

 FIN 3340.
 Fundamentals of Business Finance.

-This course is an introduction to the financial function within a business and the various tools used in financial decision-making.
-Topics covered will include financial statement analysis, risk and return, time value of money, and asset valuation.
+This course examines the financial function within a business and the tools used in financial decision-making.
+Topics include financial statement analysis, time value of money, risk and return, and asset valuation.
+Analysis focuses on how firms evaluate financial performance, assess investment opportunities, and make financing decisions using quantitative methods.
+Emphasis is placed on applying financial concepts to interpret data, evaluate alternatives, and support decision-making in organizational settings.
 Prerequisite: (ACC 2301 or [ACC 2361 and ACC 2362]) and (ECO 2301 or [ECO 2314 and ECO 2315]) with grades of "D" or better and a minimum 2.0 Overall GPA.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Dif Tui- Business Admin